 2. The Debbie Downer

-A Debbie Downer seems to always feel miserable and unafraid to tell people about his or her problems.
-While they say they want to feel better, you see them week after week oozing negativity and sadness to anyone who will listen.
-Surely, you’ve come across this type of person at least once in your life.
-While the Debbie Downer may be someone you care about, you don’t have to spend a large amount of time listening to their problems.
+A Debbie Downer seems always to feel miserable and unafraid to tell people about her problems.
+While they say they want to feel better, you see them week after week, oozing negativity and sadness to anyone who will listen.
+While Debbie Downer may be someone you care about, you don’t have to spend a large amount of time listening to their problems.
 Having someone constantly dumping their negative emotions on you can wash you out of your own energy, which you need while making positive changes in your life.

 3. The Pessimist

 A pessimist is someone who always thinks the worst is going to happen in situations.
 They’re skeptical and can really put a damper on other people’s good moods.
 For example, if you excitedly approach a pessimist about a new career you are pursuing, they can squash your dream in minutes by spewing out all the ways you will never be able to break in.
 Maybe their lives haven’t been great, and they think that everyone else’s life will follow suit.
 Whatever the reason, these individuals are not open to positive changes and refuse to see the silver lining in their own lives and yours.
 While in recovery, you need people who believe that you are powerful enough to create lasting change.
 Don’t let pessimists get in the way.